 Perks or incentives

 It's common for an interviewer to bring up office perks and incentives ( they're trying to sell you too!), but if they aren't mentioned, don't initiate the conversation.
 Asking about these types of benefits could lead a hiring manager to question your productivity intentions, suggesting that you need to be externally motivated to do your job to standard.

 It's becoming more common for companies to offer remote work options, yet not all businesses are on board.
-Similar to vacation and sick days, inquiring about remote options gives the impression that you're more interested in being off-site than you are with fitting in with the team, corporate culture and your position.
-Valerie adds, "The expectation for most roles is that you are on site during working hours, there may be an option down the line, but it is at the employers discretion."
+Similar to vacation and sick days, inquiring about remote options may give the impression that you're more interested in being off-site than you are with fitting in with the team, corporate culture and your position.

 Whether you're interviewing for a full-time or contract position, a safe bet is to assume that you'll have a 9 to 5, 40 hour work week - unless otherwise stipulated in the job description.
 (Although some contract work may not apply.)
-Asking about a company's working hours before you're even hired could lead to questions about your work ethic.
-Valerie adds, "This might suggest you are a '9-5 er' or a 'clock watcher.'"
-And you don't want to set a bare minimum expectation.
+Asking about a company's working hours before you're even hired could lead to questions about your work ethic, and you don't want to set a bare minimum expectation.